 Is the Australian Certified Organic Makeup Better?

-No. It means that they have a private 3rd party certification someone paid for that accommodates the fact most of the makeup formula is inert pigments and not certified organic ingredients.
+No. It means that they have a private 3rd party certification the brand paid for that accommodates the fact most of the makeup formula is inert pigments and not certified organic ingredients.
 It doesn’t mean the formula is any cleaner or that the product inherently performs better.

 “Green” Turns Into “Clean”